 The Company will establish on behalf of the Plan appropriate administrative, technical, and physical safeguards to prevent protected health information from intentionally or unintentionally being used or disclosed in violation of HIPAA's requirements.
-Administrative safeguards include implementing procedures for use and disclosure of protected health information, including identifying workforce members who need access to protected health information by creating computer firewalls and tracking workforce members' access to protected health information.
+Administrative safeguards include implementing procedures for use and disclosure of protected health information, including identifying workforce members who need access to protected health information to do their jobs.
+See the Plan's Privacy Use and Disclosure Procedures.
+Technical safeguards include limiting access to information by creating computer firewalls and tracking workforce members' access to protected health information.
 Physical safeguards include locking doors or filing cabinets.